 ~ Daughter Katherine Jane "Kate" (Sturtz) Moss ~

-They were the parents of Clarence Eugene Moss, Franklin Alvatus Moss, Owen Edgar Moss, Bertha Alice Powers and Dale Harrison Moss.
+They were the parents of a family of five known children -- Clarence Eugene Moss, Franklin Alvatus Moss, Owen Edgar Moss, Bertha Alice Powers Bronson and Dale Harrison Moss.

 In 1878, Jacob was awarded a military pension for his wartime service.
 [Invalid App. #246.787 - Cert. #290.083]